 Electronic filing information and links

-E-filers must only provide hard copies as directed by the Attorney Examiner or in accordance with Rule 4901-1-02(C), O.A.C., for the applications, attachments, and testimony filed by an applicant in an application:
+E-filers must only provide hard copies as directed by the attorney examiner or in accordance with Rules 4901-1-02(D) and 4906-2-02(D) of the Ohio Administrative Code, for the applications, attachments, and testimony filed by an applicant in an application: